Calamity Jane and Sam Bass: Production

 In March 1948 Universal announced they would make The Story of Sam Bass from a story by director George Sherman.
 It would be an expensive production in Technicolor shot on location in Kanab, Utah.
 Jimmy Stewart was sought to play the title role.
 The role eventually went to Howard Duff who had just come to notice in Brute Force (1947).

-Universal decided to cast Yvonne de Carlo as the female lead.
+Universal decided to cast Yvonne De Carlo as the female lead.
 De Carlo was under contract to Universal at the time, and had just been entertaining US troops in Europe.
 She was reluctant to make the film as it was a Western, but did not want to go on suspension.
 (She had been briefly engaged to her co-star Howard Duff in April 1947.)
 Dorothy Hart and Willard Parker signed to play support roles.

 Filming started 7 October 1948 in Kanab, Utah.
 Johnson Canyon, Vermillion Cliffs, and the Gap were additional filming locations.

 It was the second film about Calamity Jane made that year, the other being The Paleface.

+Release

+Universal adopted a regional opening strategy for the film, a strategy that they had tried earlier in the year with The Life of Riley.
+The film had its world premiere on June 8, 1949, in Dallas, Texas and then opened in 600 theaters in Oklahoma and Texas over a seven-week period.
+The approach was a success with grosses double that compared to normal release patterns.
+In July, it had a further saturation release in 200 theaters in Salt Lake City, Denver, Omaha and Des Moines.